openyurtio/openyurt/docs/proposals/20230706-yurtappoverrider.md

 #### Story 1 (General)
 Use YurtAppSet with YurtAppOverrider for customized configuration of each region.
 Create YurtAppOverrider first and then create YurtAppSet.
 If update is needed, modify Yu  resource directly.
 For YurtAppDaemon, the usage is similar.
 Users only need to do some  configurations in YurtAppOverrider and our rendering engine will inject all configurations into target workloads.
 #### Story 2 (Specific)
 For example, if there are three locations, Beijing and Hangzhou have the similar configuration, and Shanghai is not the same.
-They have different image version, replicas, and configMap.
+They have different image version, replicas.
 We can configure it as follows:
 ```yaml
 apiVersion: apps.openyurt.io/v1alpha1
 kind: YurtAppOverrider